EARnagram/lessons/sec1/css_positioning_box_model/README.md

 Open Chrome's Dev Tools by using cmd+opt+i.

 Click "Elements" (in the dev tools toolbar), then `<div id="box-model">` in the page source.
-Find the multicolored rectangles at the bottom of "Styles," then follow along with me:
+Find the multicolored rectangles at the bottom of "Styles."

 - **Margin** - The empty area around a border, where we don't want anything else on the page to render.